Shamiso-Tirivanhu/Fake-News-Prediction-Using-Machine-Learning-Python/README.md

 The results include accuracy scores and confusion matrices to evaluate model performance.
 The Logistic Regression model typically performs well for text classification tasks.
 However, it did not perform well.
 Nonetheless, l have deciced to post it as l have learnt so much from this project.

+This project was unsuccessful as there is a massive difference between accuracy scores of the training and testing data

 ## Contribution

 Free free to correct me were l went wrong.